 Program: Vince Mankowski on Natural Metal Finishes.

 Contest: Korean War- Any vehicle from any nation involved in the Korean War

 May 13 Rescheduled - Virtual Meeting & Contest

 Program: Steve Suddaby - From Venice to Edinburgh: Aerial Bombing in 1916. - This is a continuation of Steve's presentation in January 2019, in which he gave an overview of WWI aerial bombing from 1914 through 1915.
 It will cover Austrian naval flying boats attacking Venice, German Zeppelins raiding Edinburgh, and everything in between.

 Contest: Birds of a Feather – Any vehicle named for any type of bird or avian creature – e.g. Albatross, Eagle, Falcon, Kingfisher, Gulf Hawk

 Contest: Pin-Ups – Any historically accurate artwork on a vehicle.
 Any time frame.
-This can include Air-A-Cutie, The Dragon and his Tail, Miss Galore, etc.
+This can include "Air-A-Cutie" on a P-39 or "Trooper" on a Pacific WW2 M-4 Sherman Tank" etc.

 July Date TBD

 Program: Charley Gosse – The Gun in the Exhibit – A WWI German I.M.G.
 08 aircraft machine gun, a postcard of a French National Hero, and a challenge within the Smithsonian Institution National Air and Space Museum.
 Charley will lead us through a detective story to unravel events that occurred over 100 years ago.